gbhong/DiMB-RE/README.md

 For more details about the arguments in each model, please refer to the `run_entity_trigger.py` for entity and trigger extraction, `run_triplet_classification.py` for relation extraction with Typed trigger, and `run_certainty_detection.py` for factuality detection model.

+And for evaluation, we recommend you test your prediction file with `run_eval.py` or `run_evals.sh` in order to consider the directionality of predicted relations.

 <!-- ## 4.
 Details for Entity and Trigger Extraction Model -->

 <!-- Below is the python command to run training/evaluation with different kinds of arguments: